manavm1990/vite-react-tailwind-vitest-ts/README.md

 This project uses the following architecture heavily inspired by Tania Rascia's [React Architecture](https://www.taniarascia.com/react-architecture-directory-structure/).

 - `src/` - All of our source code.
-  - `components/` - All of our React components (`.jsx`).
+  - `components/` - All of our React components (`.tsx`).
 Global shared/reusable components, such as layout (wrappers, navigation), form components, buttons.
   - `hooks/` - All of our custom React hooks (`.js`).
-  - `routes/` - All of our React routes (`.jsx`).
+  - `routes/` - All of our React routes (`.tsx`).
 Each route is a 'page'.
-  - `services/` - All of our services (`.js`).
-Services are responsible for making API calls and returning data, for example (api.js).
-Or, maybe you have a service that is responsible for managing authentication (auth.js).
-Or, `localStorage` (storage.js).
+  - `services/` - All of our services (`.ts`).
+Services are responsible for making API calls and returning data, for example (api.ts).
+Or, maybe you have a service that is responsible for managing authentication (auth.ts).
+Or, `localStorage` (storage.ts).
 The stuff in here has consequences, that is, **side effects**.
   - `types/` - If you're using TS, you probably know what this is for! :)
-  - `utils/` - All of our utility functions (`.js`).
+  - `utils/` - All of our utility functions (`.ts`).
 Utilities, helpers, constants, and the like.
 Unlike `services`, these are not responsible for side effects.

 ### Absolute Imports

 This project uses absolute imports for all of our files.
 This means that we can import files from any directory using the `@` prefix instead of relative paths (e.g. `import Button from '@/components/Button'` instead of `import Button from '../../components/Button'`).

 This works for any of the directories in `src/` as listed above.
-If you need to add more, see [`vite.config.js`](./vite.config.js).
+If you need to add more, see [`vite.config.ts`](./vite.config.ts).

 ## License